csc427-252/.github/profile/README.md

 Email: burt at cs miami edu
 </pre>

+- There is a [home page](https://www.cs.miami.edu/home/burt/learning/csc427-252) for this course.
-Some information is found in the public [Sketches repository](https://github.com/csc427-252/sketches).
+- Some information is found in the public [Sketches repository](https://github.com/csc427-252/sketches).